learn-academy-2024-alpha/treasure-hunt-sjproctor/README.md

 **Acceptance Criteria**

-- Can see a page with a three-by-three grid board game
+- Can see a page with a three-by-three grid board game (done)
+  - get one square
+  - map over the array in state to get nine squares
+  - square - individual
+  - board - set of squares
+  - added a div to the board and styling to place the squares in a grid
 - Can see a question mark in each square
 - Can click on any of the question marks and see an alert with the index position of that question mark in the array
 - Can click on any of the question marks and a tree emoji appears instead of the alert